lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-\begin{description} \item[\texttt{QuadratureEvaluation}:] this class provides a high level interface for the evaluation of arbitrary analytic functions or more complex data structures at a given quadrature point.
-User-defined classes deriving from \texttt{QuadratureEvaluation} can be easily implemented for scalar, vector or tensor fields.
-Furthermore, the \texttt{QuadratureEvaluationFEM} hierarchy of classes is implemented to enable the coupling of multiple physical models solved in the same domain.
-The different problems can be discretized using different finite element degrees and the integrals arising from the weak formulation can be approximated using quadrature formulas of different type and/or accuracy.
-The \texttt{QuadratureEvaluationFEM} classes provide an interface similar to that of \texttt{FEValues} from \texttt{deal.II}: such objects are constructed using the \texttt{DoFHandler} associated with the finite element field to evaluate and the quadrature rule used for the target problem.
-By re-initializing such objects on each mesh cell, the input field can be evaluated at the corresponding quadrature points. \lifex{} provides specializations to automatically evaluate finite element solutions, gradients and divergence of a given solution vector.
+\begin{description} \item[\texttt{QuadratureEvaluation}:] This class provides a high-level interface for the evaluation of arbitrary analytic functions or more complex data structures at a given quadrature point.
+User-defined classes deriving from \texttt{QuadratureEvaluation} can easily be implemented for scalar, vector, or tensor fields.
+Furthermore, the \texttt{QuadratureEvaluationFEM} hierarchy of classes is implemented to enable the coupling of multiple FE models solved in the same domain.
+Different problems can be discretized using different FE degrees, and the integrals arising from the weak formulation can be approximated using quadrature formulas of different types and degrees of accuracy.
+The \texttt{QuadratureEvaluationFEM} classes provide an interface similar to that of \texttt{FEValues} from \texttt{deal.II}: such objects are constructed using the \texttt{DoFHandler} associated with the FE field to be evaluated and the quadrature rule used for the target problem.
+By re-initializing such objects on each mesh cell, the input field can be evaluated at the corresponding quadrature points. \lifex{} provides specializations to automatically evaluate the FE solutions, gradients, and divergence of a given solution vector.

-\item[\texttt{ProjectionL2}:] instead of the exact numerical evaluation allowed by \texttt{QuadratureEvaluation} classes, a \textit{smoothed} \(L^2\) projection approach can be considered.
-Given a function \(f(\textbf{x})\), this class computes a finite element solution \(f_h(\textbf{x})\) that satisfies \((\varepsilon\nabla f_h, \nabla\varphi_i)_{\Omega}+(f_h, \varphi_i)_{\Omega} = (f, \varphi_i)_{\Omega}\) for each basis function \(\varphi_i\) in the chosen finite element space.
-The numerical solution to this problem clearly involves a mass matrix: its lumping can be toggled and the regularization parameter \(\varepsilon\) can be tuned in order to avoid numerical oscillations, \textit{e.g.} in the case of coarse meshes \cite{Quarteroni2010}.
-The solution \(f_h\) thus obtained can be easily evaluated at quadrature nodes associated with the target problem.
+\item[\texttt{ProjectionL2}:] Instead of the exact numerical evaluation allowed by \texttt{QuadratureEvaluation} classes, a smoothed \(L^2\) projection can be considered.
+Given a function \(f(\textbf{x})\), this class computes a FE solution \(f_h(\textbf{x})\) that satisfies \((\varepsilon\nabla f_h, \nabla\varphi_i)_{\Omega}+(f_h, \varphi_i)_{\Omega} = (f, \varphi_i)_{\Omega}\) for each basis function \(\varphi_i\) in the chosen FE space.
+The numerical solution to this problem clearly involves a mass matrix: its lumping can be toggled, and the regularization parameter \(\varepsilon\) can be tuned to prevent numerical oscillations, for example in the case of coarse meshes \cite{Quarteroni2010}.
+The solution \(f_h\) obtained can thus easily be evaluated at the quadrature nodes associated with the target problem.